 Your cells contain fat molecules which form part of your cell membrane (cell wall).
 This fatty membrane, called your phospholipid bilayer, forms an impermeable barrier between the cytoplasm inside your cells and the external cellular environment.
 It helps regulate salt concentrations and pH by precisely metering the flow of ions in and out of the cell.

-7) Body fat facilitates nerve transmission
+7) The myelin sheath facilitates nerve transmission

 Lipid makes up approximately 80% of the myelin sheath that covers your nerves and facilitates the transmission of neural signals.
 The myelin sheath helps increase the speed and quality of the signal, all of which contribute to your ability to perform activities like walking, talking, eating, or sport and exercise.